Turning Point Roads to Recovery

 For advice and information on drug and alcohol services for adults aged 18 and over look at the Roads to Recovery website.

-To help people recover from drug and alcohol addiction by offering a holistic range of integrated services from detox and residential rehab to supported living and ongoing support.
+Help people recover from drug and alcohol addiction by offering a holistic range of services from harm minimisation advice to treatment through to relapse prevention.

-Drug and alcohol services are provided through locality hubs, satellite services in rural areas and some GP practices.
+Alcohol and drug services are provided through locality hubs, satellite services in rural areas and at some GP practices.

 - Harm minimisation advice and information

-- Residential rehab and detox assessments and placement management
+- Residential detoxification and rehabilitation assessment and placement management

-- Recovery nurses and workers in GP practices (shared care).
+- Recovery nurses and workers supporting GP practices (shared care).

 - Employment and training assistance

-Turning Point Roads to Recovery is based at 4 different locations:
+Turning Point Roads to Recovery operate from four hubs based in:

 SMART Howard House - residential treatment